 It is tiime to know about early signs and symptoms of throat cancer.
 Uncontrollable growth of harmful cells in the throat can cause cancer.
-The throat which is muscular tube starts from the back of your nose and ends in the neck.
-The cancer on the throat develops in the flat cells that line up your throat.
+The throat is the muscular tube start from the back of your nose and ends in the neck.
+Cancer on the throat develops in the fat cells that line up your throat.
 Cancer spread to other organs that help you in speaking and breathing.
 The throat has several parts that can develop cancer.
 This type of cancer affects the larynx, pharynx, and the section behind the nose, leading to the stomach and the lungs.

 This type of cancer can also affect your cartilage which acts as a lid for your windpipe.
-Another type of throat cancer-Tonsil cancer affects the tonsils that are located behind your throat.
+Another type of throat cancer-Tonsil cancer, affects the tonsils that are located behind your throat.

 1. Difficulty in swallowing